 Developed during a summer retreat at Plum Village, Thich Nhat Hanh's meditation center, these charming short verses were collected to help children and adults practice mindfulness throughout the day.
 Reciting these poetic yet practical verses helps readers slow down and savor every moment.
 They are designed to make everyday activities — such as washing the dishes, driving the car, or turning on the television — opportunities to return to a state of mindfulness.
 Thich Nhat Hanh’s warm, thoughtful commentary provides insight and inspiration.

 For more info or to order the 2nd edition of this book.
+Also available as a Kindle edition.

 About the Author